Reasons to sync Windows Server to Onedrive

 - Multiple operating systems.
 Besides Windows Server 2003/2008/2008 R2/2012/2012 R2/2016/2019/2022/etc, AOMEI Backupper Server also supports Windows 7/8/8.1/10/11, Windows Vista and XP.

-- Various backup devices.
+- Various sync destinations.
 Besides OneDrive, it can also synchronize files to other locations, such as, external hard drive, USB flash drive, NAS, network share, other cloud service (Google Drive and Dropbox), etc.

 Before you start to do file sync, you need to sign up in OneDrive if you do not have an account of it.
 If you already have one, you need to sign in.